yasaichi/everett/README.md

 This observer prints a log message when specific callbacks are triggered.

-Like [rails-observers](https://github.com/rails/rails-observers), the convention is to name observers after the class they observe.
+Just like `ActiveRecord::Observer`, the convention is to name observers after the class they observe.
 If you need to change this, or want to use one observer for several classes, use `observe`:

 ```ruby